zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 The fissile blocks must be identified to compute the power density with [!style color=red](block).
-Integral properties such as the rate of neutron production, rate of neutron absorption, and rate of neutron leakge are integrated over each FEM element in the next two sub-blocks.
+Integral properties such as the rate of neutron production, rate of neutron absorption, and rate of neutron leakage are integrated over each FEM element in the next two sub-blocks.
 The remaining sub-blocks define the total generation with a [!style color=orange](FluxRxnIntegral) type.